digideskio/support-tools/gdbprof/README.md

   CPU-based profiling tools.

-* The other thread shown is servicing incoming messages on a connection, and is spending most of its time in cappedDeleteAsNeeded.
+* The other thread shown is servicing incoming messages on a connection, and is spending most of its time in cappedDeleteAsNeeded at line 403 calling __curfile_next.
 This begins to pinpoint the problem.

-* Note that our sampling also caught the connection thread waiting for i/o to the mongod log, probably logging a slow op.
+* Note that our sampling also caught the connection thread waiting in write for i/o to the mongod log, probably logging a slow op.
 This would have been invisible to CPU-based profiling tools.
 (We would need to collect more samples to determine how significant an impact this has on performance.)